 I’ve found this helpful, as I’ve thought about what it means to do everything “in the name of the Lord Jesus.”
 For one thing, it means that God’s reputation is at stake in our everyday work.
 My reputation was at stake every day in what people who worked with and for me did or didn’t do.
-For better or for worse, their attitudes and behaviors affected how the rest of the world perceived me.
+For better or for worse, their attitudes and behaviors affect how the rest of the world perceived me.
 Owning a company is a profound act of faith in your employees.
 As Max De Pree wisely said about leadership more generally, we “abandon ourselves to the gifts of others.”

 As a result, I’ve come to believe that acting “in the name of Jesus” is fundamentally about acting in congruence with Jesus’s character and mission.
 What mattered to me as a business owner was that my employees understood what we wanted to do as a company (our mission) and who we intended to be as a company (our character).
 So, as followers of Jesus, we need to thoughtfully reflect God’s mission and character in our everyday work.